Marcel Schwob: Travels

 Ting Tse-Ying was a young Chinese scholar from Saint-Louis, Senegal, fluent in English, whom Schwob had met at the Chinese pavilion at the closing of Paris's Exposition Universelle and hired as a domestic servant, personal assistant and travelling companion.
 Ting later worked for explorer Paul Pelliot, whom he accompanied to Turkestan.

 In 1901, assisted by Ting, he travelled first to Jersey, where he stayed for several weeks, and then to Uriage, trying to improve his health.
 He then began the biggest voyage of his life, traveling to Samoa, like his hero Stevenson, in search of his tomb.
-Leaving from Marseilles, he stopped in Port Said, Djibouti, Aden, toured Sri Lanka, Sydney and finally Vailima, where Stevenson had lived.
+Leaving from Marseille, he stopped in Port Said, Djibouti, Aden, toured Sri Lanka, Sydney and finally Vailima, where Stevenson had lived.
 There, he met people who had known Stevenson.
 He stayed for a little less than a month.
 He became very sick in the island, lost a lot of weight and was forced to return to Paris in a hurry without having visited the tomb.
 Because of regional racism, Ting was arrested on several occasions and prevented from accompanying Schwob in some parts of the trip.
 Schwob complained about this in his letters to Moreno.

 In 1904, at the invitation of Francis Marion Crawford and accompanied by Ting, he took a boat trip to Naples, stopping in Porto, Lisbon, Barcelona, Marseille and finally Naples.
 He stayed for two weeks in Crawford's villa in Sant'Agnello in Sorrento.
 Bored, he left for France, stopping in Aix-les-Bains where his wife joined him.
 He then went to the Canton of Vaud in Switzerland, the Plombières in Belgium and finally Carnac, where Moreno, once again, joined him.
 His health had further worsened and they returned to Paris.